plone/documentation/develop/plone/forms/z3c.form.rst

 .. warning::

-    Button storage is shared between all form instances, so do not mutate its content.
+    Button storage is shared between all form instances, do not mutate its content.
 Instead create a copy of it if you wish to have form-specific changes.

 Reading buttons